code-423n4/docs/awarding/fairness-and-validity/README.md

 The correct assessment when this happens is not that a judge is being inconsistent, it is that they have objectively observed that the quality of competition has increased, and that observation shapes their view of the whole set of submissions; they are consistent in valuing submissions in the context of each other, which is a central way that performance in a competition is measured.

-Per [the Autumn 2023 Supreme Court verdicts](https://docs.code4rena.com/awarding/judging-criteria/supreme-court-decisions-fall-2023), it is within the judge’s discretion to invalidate all of a warden’s findings in a particular contest in the case of repeated low-quality submissions.
-For more details on this, please see ["Good citizenship" in the Submission guidelines](https://docs.code4rena.com/roles/wardens/submission-guidelines#good-citizenship-is-a-requirement-for-compensation).
+Per [the Autumn 2023 Supreme Court verdicts](https://docs.code4rena.com/awarding/judging-criteria/supreme-court-decisions-fall-2023), it is within the judge’s discretion to invalidate all of a warden’s findings in a particular contest in the case of repeated low-quality submissions, or for any other breach of the ["Good citizenship" requirements](https://docs.code4rena.com/roles/wardens/submission-guidelines#good-citizenship-is-a-requirement-for-compensation).

 # If you disagree with a judge's decision

-If you disagree with a decision, and you do not have [the C4 SR role](https://docs.code4rena.com/roles/certified-contributors/sr-backstage-wardens) (formerly +backstage role), there's nothing further that can be done or changed; the judge's decisions are final.
+If you disagree with a decision, and you do not have [the C4 SR role](https://docs.code4rena.com/roles/certified-contributors/sr-backstage-wardens), there's nothing further that can be done or changed; the judge's decisions are final.

-However, if the concern regarding judging is focused on a matter of inconsistency or process or lack of clarity in the rules, you are encouraged to review the issues in https://github.com/code-423n4/org/issues and:
+However, if the concern regarding judging is focused on a matter of inconsistency or process or lack of clarity in the rules, you are encouraged to share your suggestions for future improvements to C4 processes in the [#suggestion-box channel in the Code4rena Discord server](https://discord.com/channels/810916927919620096/824698635815223316), as follows:

-1. See if one of the problems described there matches the type of issue you have experienced.
+1. First, search Discord to see if the type of issue you have experienced has already been raised for discussion.
 If so, add a purely fact-based comment with additional information and another point of evidence of it being a challenge.
 2. See if any of the suggestions described there would be useful to improving the case you have in mind.
 If so, feel free to add your thoughts in support.

-3. IF a relevant type of issue is not already addressed there which doesn't represent the categorical concern you have, you can feel free to open an issue.
+3. If a relevant type of issue is not already addressed there which doesn't represent the concern you have, you can feel free to open a new discussion.

-The purpose of issues in that repo is not to post grievances about specific issues but about to identify places where the process can be improved and ways we can improve it.